 Use seed that you grow yourself or seed that is sold as sprouting seed.
-Garden catalog seed might be contaminated with bacteria.
-Seeds sold specifically for sprouting or human consumption have normally been tested against pathogens like e. coli, listeria, and other food borne illnesses.
+Garden catalogue seed might be contaminated with bacteria.
+Seeds sold specifically for sprouting or human consumption have normally been tested against pathogens like e.
+Coli, listeria, and other foodborne illnesses.
 So choose seeds for sprouting that are sold specifically for sprouting or microgreens.

 You can grow your own seeds for sprouting.
 Just allow bok choy, radishes, kale or broccoli to flower and go to seed.
 Save the seed before it falls to the ground and finish drying in the house.
 Winnow the seed to remove chaff and store in a glass jar in a cool, dry place.
 Use your homegrown seeds in your seed sprouting arsenal now that you’ve learned how to grow sprouts.

 What do you do with the seed once it’s sprouted?
 Use it in salads, as a sandwich filling, add it to your veggie juice or morning smoothie, eat it right out of the jar as a snack.

 Here is my favourite salad using sprouted seeds.
 This is easy to make after you learn how to grow sprouts.

 Where to find sprouting seed to sprout?
 This post has a curated list of sprouting seed and microgreen seed suppliers for you to peruse.

 New to growing sprouts?

 Check out the Fill Your Salad Bowl workshop and learn how to use 3 different growing methods, at home, so you can fill your salad bowl with super food, nutrient dense, greens every single day.
 These are greens you can use in your salad bowl, greens you can add to soups, stews, and pasta dishes, and even greens you can use in a stir fry.